uppalasaikumar/Project-PlayStore/README.md

 - **VALUE**    : we can extract a numeric value output from the dataset

 ## setup instructions:
-- we are doing the project using python,so we need to install recent version of python
+- we are doing the project using python,so install the recent version of python
-- Clone the repository and add an ndividual folders.
+- Clone the repository.
+- We worked on 4 Big data problems each have seperate folder which includes mapper.py, reducer.py and sorter.py
+- First run mapper then sorter and reducer
+- Command to run Mapper: python mapper.py
+- output of the mapper.py will be saved to output folder.
+- Command to run Sorter: python reducer.py
+- output of the sorter.py will be saved to output folder.
+- Command to run Reducer: python reducer.py
+- output of the mappe.pyr will be saved to output folder.

 ## Big data Questions:
 - For each Category what is maximum number of installs and minimum numer of installs - Sai Kumar Uppala